The Family Pet offers euthanasia for most pets.

 Remember that everyone is different and there is no right or wrong way to deal with this situation.
 It is what you feel is best for you.

-Cremation services are provided by a trusted pet crematory company.
+Cremation services are provided by *Gateway Pet Memorial.
 There is a choice of a non-private cremation with no return of ashes, or a private cremation after which your pet's ashes will be returned to you.

 Pets are part of the family and it's normal to grieve.
 Grief and even feelings of guilt are sometimes experienced.
 People grieve in different ways.
 There are no hard and fast rules.